Portugee Portsider Leads Solons

 - One month later, debuted in the major leagues and fanned the great Babe Ruth.

 Allowed inside the Solons clubhouse, the security guard relayed one caveat.
 “Pepper said sit in the corner and keep your mouth zipped.”
 McDonald did as directed.
 Seated on a stool in a corner, he glanced around and saw men exhausted in their dirty, grass-stained uniforms.
 The motley group more closely resembled a marine platoon on the final push of a two-week mission behind enemy lines than a baseball squad.
 On their faces he saw grit and determination with a heavy dose of fatigue, reflecting the six-month journey that brought them to this final game.
-Even the Cardinal on the sleeve seemed to have lost some pep.
+Even the Cardinal on the sleeve seemed to sag on the bat.

 Mac’s introspection dissolved when Pepper Martin looked around the clubhouse and mused aloud, “Who in Christ’s name am I gonna start the second game?
 All my pitchers are pooped.”